TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 You *can* configure filters using :func:`~logging.config.dictConfig`, though it might not be obvious at first glance how to do it (hence this recipe).
-Since :class:`~logging.Filter` is the only filter class included in the standard library, and it is unlikely to cater to many requirements (it's only there as a base class), you will typically need to define your own :class:`~logging.Filter` subclass with an overridden :meth:`~logging.Filter.filter` method.
-To do this, specify the ``()`` key in the configuration dictionary for the filter, specifying a callable which will be used to create the filter (a class is the most obvious, but you can provide any callable which returns a :class:`~logging.Filter` instance).
+Since :class:`~logging.Filter` is the only filter kundi included in the standard library, and it is unlikely to cater to many requirements (it's only there as a base class), you will typically need to define your own :class:`~logging.Filter` subkundi with an overridden :meth:`~logging.Filter.filter` method.
+To do this, specify the ``()`` key in the configuration dictionary for the filter, specifying a callable which will be used to create the filter (a kundi is the most obvious, but you can provide any callable which returns a :class:`~logging.Filter` instance).
 Here is a complete example::

-    import logging
+    agiza logging
-    import logging.config
+    agiza logging.config
-    import sys
+    agiza sys

-    class MyFilter(logging.Filter):
+    kundi MyFilter(logging.Filter):
         def __init__(self, param=None):
             self.param = param